Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-Periodically varying media parameters creates new types of artificial electromagnetic media, generally called time crystals (TC).
-They exhibit unusual physical effects such as momentum gaps, magnetless non-reciprocity \cite{Yu2009,Ruesink2016}, parity-time symmetry \cite{PhysRevLett.127.153903}, and topological aspects \cite{Lustig18,Wang2021}.
+\textit{Introduction.}$-$ Growing wave physics gains high interest due to the continuous demand for high-power signals in all frequency regimes.
+Creating sufficient nonlinearities and instabilities in a media allows waves to grow due to wave-matter energy coupling \cite{PhysRev.112.1488}.
+It is first started with the interaction between plasma and charged-particle beams, which is utilized to generate high-power microwave signals \cite{osti_4815657,1964}.
+Another approach is the parametric amplification that allows wave growth by pumping a system with a high-amplitude pump, coupling the energy to a traveling signal \cite{CULLEN1958,Tien1958, Huang2018}.
+Recently, utilizing time as an extra degree of freedom has created new types of artificial electromagnetic media, generally called time crystals (TC).
+Periodically modulating media parameters allows the existence of unusual physical effects such as momentum gaps, magnetless non-reciprocity \cite{Yu2009,Ruesink2016}, parity-time symmetry \cite{PhysRevLett.127.153903}, and topological aspects \cite{Lustig18,Wang2021}.
 Analog to photonic crystals (PC) in which the media is space-modulated, creating frequency band gaps \cite{Joannopoulos2008-mv,Sievenpiper1999HighimpedanceES}, momentum (k) band gaps (MPG) are created in the dispersion diagram of TCs if the media parameters are time-modulated with a sufficiently high speed.
-Only complex frequency exists within a MPG, allowing the signals to grow \cite{Lustig18,10.1117/1.AP.4.1.014002}.
-Consequently, all waves propagating in a TC with a k which lays within the MPG will be amplified.
-TCs can be realized by time-modulating permittivity, permeability, or both of the media and even by time-modulating components loaded to a transmission line (TL) \cite{Galiffi2023, doi:10.1126/sciadv.adg7541}.
-When a media is time and space modulated simultaneously, many exciting phenomena can coexist, such as signal growth and non-reciprocity \cite{He2023}.
+Only complex frequency exists within an MPG, allowing the waves to grow \cite{Lustig18,10.1117/1.AP.4.1.014002}.
+However, utilizing only time modulation, TC has reciprocal MPGs and amplifies forward and backward propagating waves only if the wave frequency is equal to half of the modulation frequency \cite{Galiffi2023, doi:10.1126/sciadv.adg7541}.